menu

 Overview

 Strykersville is a tiny town located in the state of New York.
 With a population of 682 people and just one neighborhood, Strykersville is the 828th largest community in New York.
-Strykersville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Strykersville was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce